PizzaMyHeart/filum/README.md

 ## Known limitations

 These are on my to-do list to improve.

 - Reddit comment sub-threads that are hidden under a comment fold (with a "load more comments" link) are ignored
 - The search command only takes in one search string at a time
 - Filters for searching cannot be combined, e.g. you can search either by a tag or by source
 - Look into alternatives to the Wayback Machine for archival (although archive.today makes it really painful to work with using scripts)
 - I may add support for discussion threads on other websites and forums in the future

+If you find any bugs (of which there will be many), please file it in a GitHub issue.

 ## Contributing